Moissanite vs Diamond: Learn the Difference Before You Buy

 What Is Moissanite?

-Moissanite is a gemstone made of silicon carbide, first discovered by French chemist Henri Moissan in 1893 in Arizona, when Moissan found traces of the stone in a meteorite.
-Today, moissanite is a lab-created gemstone that mimics the appearance of a diamond, also known as a diamond simulant.
-Moissanite has a higher refractive index than diamond, giving it extra sparkle.
-However, this can result in a “rainbow effect,” where the stone displays flashes of color that look less natural compared to a diamond’s brilliance.
-Unlike natural diamonds, moissanite is not a product of nature’s geological processes, and as such, it does not possess the same rarity or cultural significance.
-Because it is manmade, moissanite doesn’t hold the same investment potential or resale value as diamonds, which can retain their worth over time.
+Moissanite has a higher refractive index than diamond, giving it a different sparkle.
+This can result in a “rainbow effect,” where the stone displays flashes of color that look less natural compared to a diamond’s brilliance.
+Unlike natural diamonds, Moissanite is not a product of nature’s geological processes, and as such, it does not possess the same rarity or cultural significance.
+Because it is manmade, Moissanite doesn’t hold the same investment potential or resale value as diamonds, which can retain their worth over time.

 Moissanite vs Diamond: Key Differences